 Always present the agenda of the day.
-It establishes clear expectations for you and your students." -Sergio Sanchez, TA, Education, TAC 2016-2018
+It establishes clear expectations for you and your students.
+Agendas usually take a few minutes to create but can have a huge impact on the way your classes are structured. -Sergio Sanchez, TA, Education, TAC 2016-20192016-2019